 From our founder, Tom Bagamane….

-For those who have been with us since our inception in 1999 and for our new-found friends and family who have become involved with our work, we are privileged to continue The Giving Spirit’s efforts with great hope and promise.
+For those who have been with us since our inception in 1999, and for all our new-found friends and family who have become involved with our work, we are privileged to continue The Giving Spirit’s efforts with great hope and promise.

 To our dismay, we continued to find more folks that were just recently displaced – with nowhere to turn.
 We also found more women and children than in years past.
 Many are eager to return to the workforce but can’t find work.
 Others simply have been turned away by an overloaded “system” woefully inadequate to handle those society tends to forget when things get tough.
 The street is their home, and for many, this is where they will spend the rest of their lives.